FDio/csit/docs/ietf/draft-mkonstan-nf-service-density-01.md

 load is generated and received by an external traffic generator per usual benchmarking practice.

-It is proposed that initial benchmarks are done with the offered packet load distributed equally across all configured NFV service instances.
+It is proposed that benchmarks are done with the offered packet load distributed equally across all configured NFV service instances.
-This could be followed by various per NFV service instance load ratios mimicking expected production deployment scenario(s).
+This approach should provide representative benchmarking data for each tested topology and configuraiton, and a good guesstimate of maximum performance required for capacity planning.

 Following sections specify compute resource allocation, followed by examples of applying NFV service density methodology to VNF and CNF